prof-rossetti/georgetown-opim-243-201901/notes/anaconda/README.md

 ## Installation

-If not yet installed, [download Anaconda](https://www.anaconda.com/download) from the website, then make sure to restart your terminal after you
+If not yet installed, [download Anaconda version 3.7](https://www.anaconda.com/download) from the website.
+This might take a while, so prefer to do it over a strong WiFi connection.
+After the download begins, if you see a popup message about downloading a cheat sheet, you can ignore it.

+After the download has finished, run the installer program and accept all the default options.
+The installation will take a few minutes to complete.

+After the installation is complete, restart your terminal for the changes to take effect.
+Then try detecting the installation again, as described in the section above.

 ## Usage